rancher/elemental-toolkit/README.md

 ### Build cOS Locally

-The starting point to use cos-toolkit is to see it in action with our [sample repository](https://github.com/rancher-sandbox/cos-toolkit-sample-repo).
+The starting point to use cos-toolkit is to see it in action with our [sample repository](https://github.com/rancher-sandbox/cos-toolkit-sample-repo) or check out our `examples` folder, see also [creating bootable images](/docs/creating_bootable_images.md).

-The only requirement to build derivatives is docker installed, see [Development notes](/docs/dev.md) for more details on how to build `cos` instead.
+The only requirement to build derivatives with `cos-toolkit` is docker installed, see [Development notes](/docs/dev.md) for more details on how to build `cos` instead.

 ## First steps